-No matter the situation, though, you should speak with your lender or servicer to review your options and work out a plan that is likely to offer you the best chance of helping you move forward.
+No matter your situation, though, speak with your loan servicer to review your options and work out a student loan repayment plan that will give you the best chance of moving forward.

 Interested in a personal loan?Here are the top personal loan lenders of 2018!

 |Lender||APR Range||Loan Amount|

 |1 Includes AutoPay discount.
 Important Disclosures for SoFi.

 2 Includes AutoPay discount.
 Important Disclosures for Payoff.

 6 Important Disclosures for LendingClub.

 All loans made by WebBank, Member FDIC.
 Your actual rate depends upon credit score, loan amount, loan term, and credit usage & history.
 The APR ranges from 6.16% to 35.89%.
 For example, you could receive a loan of $6,000 with an interest rate of 7.99% and a 5.00% origination fee of $300 for an APR of 11.51%.
 In this example, you will receive $5,700 and will make 36 monthly payments of $187.99.
 The total amount repayable will be $6,767.64.
 Your APR will be determined based on your credit at time of application.
 The origination fee ranges from 1% to 6% and the average origination fee is 5.49% as of Q1 2017.
 There is no down payment and there is never a prepayment penalty.
 Closing of your loan is contingent upon your agreement of all the required agreements and disclosures on the www.lendingclub.com website.
 All loans via LendingClub have a minimum repayment term of 36 months or longer.

 * The actual rate and loan amount that a customer qualifies for may vary based on credit determination and other factors.
 Funds are generally deposited via ACH for delivery next business day if approved by 4:30pm CT Monday-Friday.
 Avant branded credit products are issued by WebBank, member FDIC.